 During World War I, the dog was close to extinction.
 Only five of 25 dogs were deemed fit for breeding.
 Two Leonberger lovers, Stadelmann and Josenhans began a club dedicated to saving the breed.
 Post-war efforts were led by the German government and Deutsche Club fur Leonberger Hunde (German Club for Leonbergers).

-In Germany, the Leonberger is a relatively new breed.
+In Germany, this dog breed is a relatively new breed.
 In 1907, the British dog breeder Lady Zia Campbell brought a female black Newfoundland to Germany from Canada and used her to develop a new breed that would be larger and more elegant than the Newfoundland.
 The first male Leonbergers arrived in Germany from England in 1908.

 They were originally kept as farm dogs and were used in watchdogs and draft work.
 They became popular around the beginning of the 20th century when they were imported by the government of Canada for water rescue and lifesaving purposes.